The big winners of the 2015 Melbourne Spring Racing Carnival

 Delectation looked a good chance coming into the 1200-metre sprint, but due to all the money on the favourite, punters were able to snap up $13 for the Chris Waller-trained gelding.
 With C C Lai being the owner, Delecation is a candidate to race in Hong Kong later this year.

 The final Group 1 was the Emirates Stakes and the Kiwis were hopeful to take some of the riches across the Tasman.
-Those wishes came true as Turn Me Loose held out a strong finishing Politeness to by a half-head.
+Those wishes came true as Turn Me Loose held out a strong finishing Politeness to score by a half-head.

 The Murray Baker-trained multiple Group 1 winner put a string of wins together in Australia and will no doubt return next Autumn for The Championships.